CompTIA · PK0-005

 CompTIA Project+ certification validates entry-level project management competencies and significantly enhances career prospects for IT professionals.
 Certified professionals qualify for roles such as project coordinator, junior project manager, IT project administrator, and project analyst across industries.
 The certification demonstrates to employers that candidates possess essential project management skills, business acumen, and communication abilities required to successfully deliver projects.
 With the median annual salary for IT project managers at approximately $97,000-$98,000, and entry-level project coordinator roles starting at $50,000-$75,000 with potential to exceed $100,000 with experience, the certification offers a strong return on investment.
 Project+ serves as a valuable stepping stone toward advanced project management certifications such as PMP (Project Management Professional) or Agile certifications, and combining it with related IT certifications or practical experience significantly increases earning potential and career advancement opportunities.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 696 questions.

 Explanation